DL & RECOMMENDER SYSTEMS APPLIED

 Adi is a Product Manager with over 11 years of experience across Fashion, E-commerce and Technology Industries.
 He is currently leading Product Management and Innovations for Vodafone UK in the space of Artificial Intelligence and Machine Learning.
 He is passionate about solving problems through design thinking, big data and automation.
 An avid reader of consumer technology and applied mathematics, he often spends his time thinking about how to merge the two to make consumer experiences worth their while.
 Adi holds an MBA degree from Lancaster University Management School.

-Adam McMurchie - RBS
+Adam McMurchie - NatWest

 Julia Morrongiello - Global Founders Capital